nadimkobeissi/jehapedia/README.md

 I am currently in the initial stages of work on this project.
 Todo list:

 - [x] Basic website and layout with Hugo as an engine.
-- [ ] Render an initial story in Arabic script, with English translation.
+- [x] Render an initial story in Arabic script, with English translation.
-- [ ] Render an additional story and work on navigation (next/previous story, search stories...)
+- [x] Render an additional story and work on navigation (next/previous story...)
 - [ ] Test layout on desktop and mobile.
 - [ ] Graphics such as favicon, iOS Home Screen icon, OpenGraph, and so on.
 - [ ] Add a handful more stories.
 - [ ] General polish of the layout.
 - [ ] Finish populating the website with several dozen stories.
+- [ ] Add search?

 ## Author